 Table Of Contents

-The sharp pain under the left rib cage could be due to a variety of reasons.
+Sharp pain under the left rib cage could be due to a variety of reasons.
 Several organs are located in this region of your body – like your heart, spleen, lung, colon, kidney, pancreas, and stomach.
 Hence, the causes of the pain can be many.

-While most of these causes can be treated right at home, some of them could be life-threatening and may need immediate medical diagnosis followed by appropriate treatment.
+While most of these causes can be treated right at home, some of them could be life-threatening and may need immediate medical diagnosis, followed by appropriate treatment.

 - Heart Attack